-Since its inception in 2011, the Arkansas Cornbread Festival has exploded in popularity, far exceeding the first year’s modest expectations of founder and South Main Street advocate Anita Davis, who hoped to “bring people in our community together for good food, music and conversation.”
+Since its inception in 2011, the Arkansas Cornbread Festival has exploded in popularity, far exceeding the modest expectations of founder and South Main Street advocate Anita Davis, who hoped to “bring people in our community together for good food, music and conversation.”

 “Cornbread is an integral part of our southern heritage, and we live in a community steeped in history and tradition.
 It just seems to be a good fit for a festival in Little Rock.”

 Once people see what’s happening, they want to come back – the changes are happening almost daily at this point.
 Instead of the somewhat blighted, definitely ignored area of a few years back, SoMa is now hopping, something many people in the city didn’t realize until attending the inaugural Cornbread Festival, which drew 1,600 paying customers (and many more who slipped in unpaid).